Role Models (2017 film): Reception

-The film garnered generally positive reviews praising it as a fun filled family entertainer.
-Fahadh Faasil, Vinaayakan, Sharaf U Dheen and Vinay Forrt made a combo of youth and it includes a comic first half and an engaging second half.
-The film also includes Harishree Ashokan in a guest role as "Ramanan", playing the same character he played in Punjabi House, which is a popular troll character in social media.
+The film garnered generally positive reviews, praising it as a fun-filled family entertainer.
+Fahadh Faasil, Vinaayakan, Sharaf U Dheen and Vinay Forrt received positive notice.
+It includes a comic first half and an engaging second half.
+The film also includes Harishree Ashokan in a guest role as "Ramanan", playing the same popular troll character he played in Punjabi House.